-8.4 Given the information above, the soil has the potential of becoming compacted (which is harmful to tree roots).
+8.4 Given the information above, the soil has little potential of becoming compacted (which is harmful to tree roots); however, tree protection will not be relaxed.

 9.0 Arboricultural Impact Assessment (AIA) and Tree Protection Methods

 9.1 The following section describes the potential effects the construction works will have on the subject trees.
 Mitigation measures are recommended, and this information should be read in conjunction with the supporting Tree Protection Plan (TPP).